HarisHashim/QuasarTemplate1/README.md

 # Quasar Template 1

-> Part of my effort to provide getting started template to future Quasar developers in FB group www.facebook.com/groups/Devs.MY/
+> Part of my effort to provide getting started template to future Quasar developers in [FB group Malaysia Developers] (www.facebook.com/groups/Devs.MY/).
 >
-> Refer this guide to [get started with Quasar](http://github.com/HarisHashim/Mentor-Coaching/blob/master/JS/Quasar/Quickly%20Quasar.pdf)
+> Refer this guide to [get started with Quasar](http://github.com/HarisHashim/Mentor-Coaching/blob/master/JS/Quasar/Quickly%20Quasar.pdf).
+>
+> However, assuming that Node jS, Quasar and Vue is already installed "npm install" and thenb "quasar dev" will do the trick ;)